 The $225,000 white satin piano had many parts plated in18K gold, but the stand-out feature was the elaborate three-dimensional laser-cut walnut inlay inside the instrument’s lid.
 The piano is based on the Fazioli F212, but with different casework, legs and pedal assembly.

 Unfortunately, as with many hotel pianos, the instrument was damaged by several “drinks spillage” incidents.

 And so after ten years of service, the piano returned to the Fazioli factory for a major refurbishment.
 The opportunity thus presented itself to remodel the instrument, reflecting the new aesthetics of the Fairmont Hotel’s lobby lounge.
 Here the piano stands as the centrepiece.

 Origami Master Joseph Wu was invited to contribute to the new design by MGB’s Michelle Biggar.
 Hong Kong-born Wu is known around the world for his origami-based motifs and has produced other creatives for the hotel.
 Paulo Fazioli himself also made up part of the design team.

 The piano features a series of raised pentagons attached to the casework.
 Each consists of five equilateral triangles.
 This device also appears in the hotel’s new chandelier, again designed by Wu.

 Over the years Westbank has commissioned several other special edition pianos from Fazioli.
 These include The Kengo Kuma Fazioli, Telus, and The Butterfly Fazioli.
-Westbank is a company committed to bringing artistry to their developments.
+Westbank is a company committed to bringing artistry to its developments.
 Their real estate projects are far from the norm.
 They employ the best from every discipline, be it architects, designers, or piano manufacturers!

 Please SUBSCRIBE NOW to receive more news from the world of pianos…